10 Best ITDR Tools: Complete Identity Threat Detection and Response Guide

 The best ITDR solution depends on your environment.
 Microsoft shops should start with Defender for Identity.
 Organizations with existing CrowdStrike or SentinelOne deployments should use their identity modules.
 SMBs without dedicated security teams should consider managed services like Huntress.

-For complete identity security, pair your ITDR solution with dark web credential monitoring.
-Catching credential theft before attackers use stolen credentials prevents incidents that ITDR would only detect after the fact.
+For real identity security, pair your ITDR solution with dark web credential monitoring.
+Catching credential theft before attackers use stolen credentials prevents incidents that identity threat tools would only detect after the fact.
+See our digital risk protection platforms comparison for tools that combine credential monitoring with broader external threat detection.

 Ready to find out if your credentials are already exposed?
 Use our dark web scanner to check your organization’s exposure.
 Then evaluate ITDR tools based on what you discover.